Fabiano2007/TicTacToe-Project/Informing.md

 <hr>

 ## Assigment Brief
-We also filled out an Assigment Brief, to Inform ourselfs, what exactely we need to do.
+We also filled out an Assignment Brief, to inform ourselves, what exactly we needed to do.

 ![image](https://github.com/Fabiano2007/TicTacToe-Project/assets/142780434/e94df38d-de39-426d-aeb9-ac5cbe9662fc)